FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 },
 ```

-In app.vue, lets bring in the announcement with `role="status"`.
+In App.vue, lets bring in the announcement with `role="status"`.

 >The aria live region role of status has an implicit aria-live value of polite, which allows a user to be notified via AT (such as a screen reader) when status messages are added.
 [Learn about role="status".](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA22.html)